LondonTrustMedia/downtime_alert/README.md

 Written by Daniel <doaks@londontrustmedia.com>, so yell at me if you need any help with this.

+## Databases and Data Stores

+So, this program stores two separate types of data between instances:

+1. Data that we can throw away with no issue.
+For example, which set of credentials did we last use for the SOCKS proxy?
+2. Data which must/should be preserved.
+Mostly, historical instances of downtime, webpage speeds, etc.

+These must be preserved across multiple instances of the monitor.
+As such, this presents a problem: How do we preserve both of these things across multiple instances, while keeping the monitor lightweight and basically to a single binary?

+Simple!
+If the monitor detects that there's no existing 'data manager' running, it starts itself as one and stays available for other monitors to connect to it.
+Communication between different instances of the monitor is done through Go TCP RPC.

 ## Checking Method

 So let's go into some more detail about how we check whether we should alert for a service.